UPDATE: Former Moline Police Chief changes plea on OWI charge

 Moline City Administrator Doug Maxeiner released an update tonight on the complaint filed with the Scott County Court Clerk against Police Chief John Hitchcock.

-Maxeiner says the City received the complaint and is utilizing services of a local law firm to gather additional facts and conduct an investigation into the incident.
+Maxeiner says the City received the complaint and is utilizing the services of a local law firm to gather additional facts and conduct an investigation into the incident.
 He says while the City expects the investigation to be completed expeditiously there is currently no estimated completion date.

 Maxeiner also says two other Police Department employees were in the vehicle at the time Hitchcock was stopped.
 He says Captain Trevor Fisk and Captain Brian Johnson have been placed on administrative leave as a precaution, while a preliminary investigation is completed.
 He says this was done as a precaution to make sure there were no improprieties during or after the traffic stop.